 If that was the only problem with Maneater – that it treads too safe a line for a game about a man-eating shark – then I would argue that it defies logic to make a game like that but at least it plays well.

-The bigger problem is that Tripwire have not observed today’s open world game standards, turning in a game that looks nice and plays reasonably well but demands the player perform the same tasks ad nauseum with little in the way of variation over a campaign that becomes a chore when dogged by repetition.
+The bigger problem is that Tripwire have not observed today’s open-world game standards, turning in a game that looks nice and plays reasonably well but demands the player perform the same tasks ad nauseum with little in the way of variation or investment over a campaign that is already dogged by repetition.

-The biomes in Maneater are quite varied and enjoyable to explore, knifing through the depths with ease, but in the end result they are all the same: attractive backdrops for the same kill and fetch quests.
+The biomes in Maneater are quite varied and enjoyable to explore, but in the end result they are all the same: attractive backdrops for the same kill and fetch quests.
 Seven times over the player will be asked to collect the same three sets of collectibles, hunt down random enemies, cull a certain number of fish and murder a specific number of humans.
 That may be an odd criticism for a game about a biological eating machine but if you can’t make the eating fun, what’s the point of the game?

 I have joked with friends that Maneater is Assassin’s Creed with sharks.
 It’s a simplification and it always gets a laugh but it gets the idea across.
 It’s a shame that the final product doesn’t live up to the fun of the elevator pitch.